agargaro/three.ez/docs/docs/tutorial/getting-started/installation.md

 # Installation

-1. Create a `three.js` project by following the [official guide (option 1)](https://threejs.org/docs/#manual/en/introduction/Installation)
+1. Begin by creating a `three.js` project, which can be done by following the [official guide (option 1)](https://threejs.org/docs/#manual/en/introduction/Installation).
-> ⚠️ **three.ez is compatible with three.js r151+.**
+> ⚠️ **Please note that three.ez is compatible with three.js r151+.**

 1. Install `three.ez`
   ```bash
   npm install @three.ez/main
   ```

-1. If you are using `TypeScript`, you must follow the steps described in [TypeScript Support](https://agargaro.github.io/three.ez/docs/tutorial/getting-started/typescript-support), otherwise skip this step.
+1. For TypeScript users, it's essential to follow the steps outlined in [TypeScript Support](https://agargaro.github.io/three.ez/docs/tutorial/getting-started/typescript-support).
+If you're not using TypeScript, you can skip this step.

-1. Open the `main.ts` file and copy this code:
+1. Open your `main.ts` file and insert the provided code:
   ```typescript
   import { Scene, Mesh, BoxGeometry, MeshNormalMaterial } from 'three';
   import { Main, PerspectiveCameraAuto } from '@three.ez/main';